-In Fig.~\ref{fisher1}, we show 1-$\sigma$ and 2-$\sigma$ likelihood contours for MaVan's model with an exponential coupling for both an increasing and decreasing neutrino mass.
-Here we report results for $\omega_\nu$, $\beta$ and $\alpha$, after marginalizing over the other parameters.
-It is quite clear that neither Planck nor Euclid alone will be able to constrain a non-zero coupling $\beta\sim{\cal O}(1)$, only TWL being slightly more efficient than CMB in the $\beta<0$ case.
+In Fig.~\ref{fisher1}, we show 1-$\sigma$ and 2-$\sigma$ likelihood contours for $\omega_\nu$, $\beta$ and $\sigma$, after marginalising over the other parameters.
+It is clear that neither Planck nor Euclid alone can be able to constrain a non-zero coupling $\beta\sim{\cal O}(1)$; only TWL is slightly more efficient than CMB in the $\beta<0$ case.
 In this case the combination of the two can exclude a null coupling with a significance higher than 2-$\sigma$.

-Let us note that we performed a conservative analysis of TWL Fisher matrix, using multipoles up to $\ell_{max} = 1000$.
-The capability of TWL in constraining $\beta$ and the other parameters will be significantly increased by the use of higher multipoles, delving into the deep non-linear regime.
-For instance Fig.~\ref{fisher2} presents the confidence ellipses obtained including multipoles up to $\ell_{max} = 5000$ in the TWL Fisher matrix.
-Estimated errors are clearly reduced of a factor $\sim$2 with respect to Fig.~\ref{fisher2} for Weak Lensing and, as a consequence, for the combined case.
-This figure shows that Euclid would be able to exclude the zero value both for $\beta$ and $\omega_\nu$ with high statistical significance.
+We note that higher multipoles can significantly reduce the limits on $\beta$ and the other parameters.
+If we suppose, for instance, that {\sc halofit} is appropriate for our models at multipoles up to $\ell_{max} = 5000$ in the TWL Fisher matrix (see Fig.~\ref{fisher2}), the estimated errors are then clearly reduced with a factor $\sim$2 with respect to Fig.~\ref{fisher2}.
+In this case, Euclid would be able to exclude the zero value both for $\beta$ and $\omega_\nu$ with high statistical significance.